xTool F1 Ultra Review – Dual Fiber and Diode Laser

 RA2 Pro Rotary attachment 90% wraparound engraving (some creators reach basically 100% with it).
 This is cross-compatible with the original F1 and I reviewed it on that post in depth, but go through it again here.

-Smoke Purifier – A must-have unless you’re venting outdoors.
+SafetyPro AP2 Air Purifier – A must-have unless you’re venting outdoors.
 This is quite large, but sits nicely on casters under my folding table.
+It’s sleek and beautiful looking, and does an incredible job of keeping things odorless.

 Foot Pedal or Button Switch for easy operation, instead of the “start” button.
 These are both cross-compatible with the original F1 as well.